 AI: 0 | Humans: 2 HUMANS WIN! (for now)

-Same goes for content.
+The same goes for content.
 The more human the content is, the more it connects to the target audience.
-AI is just a very helpful technology to help content creators do their jobs easier, more accurate and much more efficiently.
+AI is just a very helpful technology to help content creators do their jobs easier, more accurately, and much more efficiently.
 It is not just the future of content creation, it will become a necessary tool in a content creator’s toolbox.

 Everything will be fine and dandy as long as our “tools” don’t learn to become employees and replace our jobs.
 Maybe in the near future, a Turing test would be required on a job application.